 Reebok is one of Nike’s biggest competitors and it runs the same basic program as Nike with product testing.
 Fitness freaks and athletes alike are welcome, even if you just like taking a jog a few times per week.
 The cool thing about the program is that some of the freebies you get in exchange for feedback and reviews are unreleased free shoes and clothes, meaning you get to try them out first.

 If you are 18 years old and a United States resident, you can be included in the Reebok product testing program.
 Give thorough, in-depth reviews, and you’ll keep receiving testing work.

 Unlike Nike and Reebok’s programs, you will have to return Adida’s products after testing them, but you get to use them for around a month or so.
 After that, you have to send it back.

 You still get freebies (with that catch).
 So while you’ll be a valuable part of the testing process for product creation, you might feel a bit happier getting associated with Nike and Reebok.

 Saucony is a popular company for runners who share a passion for shoes and other running gear.
 It’s up there with Nike and Reebok for top testing programs, as people are able to keep whatever they test out for the company.

 To sign up, you have to send in an application and tell them about your running profile.
 Tell them what your running tendencies are, if you run twice per week, what the terrain is like, etc. Include what shoe size you wear and anything else that will make them understand best what you could help them with.

-You’ll have to sign up and send an application in, answering all the questions as well as you can.
+You’ll have to sign up and send in an application.
 This, of course, will give them the best information to know what to send you.
 If you get into the program, you’ll have to give detailed feedback to stay in the program.